Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Travel on the Maid of the Mist| ©Rémi Boyer

-Both cruises make the same route, although the Maid of the Mist departs from the American side and the Hornblower from the Canadian side.
+Both cruises sail the same route, although the Maid of the Mist departs from the U.S. side and the Hornblower from the Canadian side.
 You will distinguish them by the color of the raincoats that they give you when you get on and that are very practical because in the twenty minutes that the trip lasts they get so close to the falls that besides being left with your mouth open to the greatness of the spectacle, you get wet.

 Children (and not so children) have a great time.
 Both cruises have several decks and interior spaces, so you can enjoy the show even if the weather is not good.
 In any case, a change of clothes to avoid colds is not superfluous.